File Format

 License Feeds

 RSL license feeds are RSS documents that include the RSL module to define licensing terms for content in <item> elements.
-This allows licensing to be integrated with existing content discovery and syndication workflows.
+This enables licensing to be integrated with existing content discovery and syndication workflows.

 RSL feeds must declare the RSL namespace on the root <rss> element and use the rsl: prefix to reference RSL elements (e.g., <rsl:content>).